nitish71/nitish71/README.md

 - 👋 Hi, I’m Nitish kumar
 - 👀 I’m interested in software development and anlytics.
 - 🌱 I’m currently learning machine Learning.
-- 💞️ I’m looking to collaborate on ...
-Salesforce development trhough APEX and LWC.
+- 💞️ I’m looking to collaborate on Salesforce development through APEX and LWC.
 - 📫 How to reach me nitishgupta784@gmail.com

 <!---